kmgurukiran01-tech/kmgurukiran01-tech/README.md

 I'm Guru Kiran KM, a passionate developer from India 🇮🇳

-I love building cool projects and learning new technologies.
+I love building real-world projects and learning new technologies.

 ---